Ed Robert’s Welches Oregon Glass Plate Negatives

 Much of this activity took place prior to World War II but the boom happened soon after the end of the war.
 Post World War II saw more people able to afford cars and free time and the roads and automobiles were improved.
 At that time a lot of soldiers were back home from the war and were looking to start a future for them and their families.
 Some built attractions along the old Loop Highway to try to pull these tourists in and extract some of their money in exchange for entertainment, lodging or meals.
 One such short lived attraction that sprung up was the Mt Hood Indian Pageant in Brightwood about 15 miles east of Sandy Oregon.

-In 1947 one such soldier named Max Gilroy and his wife Virginia had the idea to set up a fort and to recruit Indians from Umatilla to come and setup an encampment and show tourists the ways of the Native American.
+In 1947 one such soldier named Max Gilroy and his wife Virginia had the idea to set up a fort and to recruit Indians to come and setup an encampment and show tourists the ways of the Native American.
 Max and Virginia were very much interested in Native American history and tradition.

-He and his wife Virginia, with help from friends, including Umatilla Indians that they knew, put all that they had into building the Mt Hood Indian Pageant that included a post constructed Fort Barlow.
+He and his wife Virginia, with help from friends, including Warm Springs Indians that they knew, put all that they had into building the Mt Hood Indian Pageant that included a post constructed Fort Barlow.
 They advertised “Pageant Performances Daily” and to “Bring your camera”.
 The fort touted the sale of Indian curios a pioneer restaurant, saddle horse rides and playground and picnic grounds.

 Once peace was restored to the encampment the Indian girls would would dance, a young couple would marry in a ceremony and the chiefs would smoke a peace pipe.
 Then “with the coming of the white man, the Indians move west in their tragic quest for the freedom they loved so well”.
 Tourists would watch as if attending a play.